-Under the German nationality law citizenship is granted under the principles of ius sanguinis and ius soli.
-Citizenship is granted under the ius sanguinis principle if at least one of the parents is a German citizen, or under the ius soli principle if born in Germany to foreign nationals residing in Germany with an unlimited permission to stay.
+Under the German nationality law, citizenship is granted under the principles of ius sanguinis and ius soli.
+Citizenship is granted under the ius sanguinis principle if at least one of the parents is a German citizen, or under the ius soli principle if born in Germany to foreign nationals residing in Germany with an unlimited permission to stay and a regular stay for at least 8 years.
 German citizenship can also be granted through naturalisation as a rule following 8 years of residency in Germany, but non-EU and non-Swiss citizens must usually renounce their previous citizenship before being naturalised in Germany.

-The loss in citizenship does not apply in case of a German citizen acquires a second citizenship of an EU member state, Switzerland or a state with which the German government has signed a treaty.
+The loss in citizenship does not apply in the case of a German citizenship who acquires a second citizenship of an EU member state, Switzerland or a state with which the German government has signed a treaty.

 There are a number of special circumstances or conditions under which Germany allows dual citizenship: